mccright/rrl/README.md

 eBook: https://www.overdrive.com/media/676907/master-and-commander
 By [Patrick O'Brian](https://en.wikipedia.org/wiki/Patrick_O%27Brian)  (1914 – 2000)

-Reading Notes: If you enjoy sailing novels or [historical novels](https://en.wikipedia.org/wiki/Historical_novel) set in the earliest 19th century, or [naval histories](ttps://en.wikipedia.org/wiki/Nautical_fiction) I recommend this series.
-Patrick O'Brian introduces a collection of characters who will play core roles in the rest of the series and does so emphasizing their strengths and weaknesses and the stage of their careers and/or station in life/society (*which will evolve throughout this excellent series*).
+Reading Notes: If you enjoy sailing novels or [historical novels](https://en.wikipedia.org/wiki/Historical_novel) set in the earliest 19th century, or [naval histories](ttps://en.wikipedia.org/wiki/Nautical_fiction) I recommend this series. (*I read this series in the 1990s.
+This is the start of my re-reading.*)  Patrick O'Brian introduces a collection of characters who will play core roles in the rest of the series and does so emphasizing their strengths and weaknesses and the stage of their careers and/or station in life/society (*which will evolve throughout this excellent series*).
 "Master and Commander" (*from [Wikipedia](https://en.wikipedia.org/wiki/Master_and_Commander)*) "is a [nautical](https://en.wikipedia.org/wiki/Nautical_fiction) [historical novel](https://en.wikipedia.org/wiki/Historical_novel) set at the turn of the 19th century.
 It focuses on two characters: the young Jack Aubrey, a [Royal Navy](https://en.wikipedia.org/wiki/Royal_Navy) lieutenant who has just been promoted to the rank of [Master and Commander](https://en.wikipedia.org/wiki/Commander_(Royal_Navy)), effectively a captain, and Stephen Maturin, a destitute physician and naturalist whom Aubrey appoints as his [naval surgeon](https://en.wikipedia.org/wiki/Ship%27s_doctor).
 They sail in HM [sloop-of-war](https://en.wikipedia.org/wiki/Sloop-of-war) Sophie with [first lieutenant](https://en.wikipedia.org/wiki/First_lieutenant) James Dillon, a wealthy and aristocratic Irishman.
 The naval action in the Mediterranean is closely based on the real-life exploits of [Lord Cochrane](https://en.wikipedia.org/wiki/Thomas_Cochrane,_10th_Earl_of_Dundonald), including a battle modelled after Cochrane's spectacular victory in the brig [HMS Speedy](https://en.wikipedia.org/wiki/HMS_Speedy_(1782)) over the vastly superior Spanish frigate [El Gamo](https://en.wikipedia.org/wiki/Spanish_frigate_El_Gamo)."

 Wikipedia Summary of Master and Commander: [https://en.wikipedia.org/wiki/Master_and_Commander](https://en.wikipedia.org/wiki/Master_and_Commander)
 Principal characters mentioned in Master and Commander: [https://en.wikipedia.org/wiki/Master_and_Commander#Principal_characters](https://en.wikipedia.org/wiki/Master_and_Commander#Principal_characters)